VICE-PRESIDENT FOR FINANCE 2021-2023

 two years, and 3) assumes the responsibility to attend all

-meetings of the Board of Directors during her/his term of office.
-The Vice-President for Finance is supported by NALP's Finance Administrator, investment advisor, tax accountant, and auditors.
+meetings of the Board of Directors during their term of office.
+The Vice-President for Finance is supported by NALP's Comptroller, investment advisor, tax accountant, and auditors.

 Candidates for Vice-President for Finance make a commitment to the association to serve as described